+QUESTION 2.
 What trail type that is existing / proposed are you most likely to use?
-(Existing Roadway) The Grind Trail Hiking Trail or Mountain Bike Trail)

-East trail to views o
+(Existing Roadway, The Grind Trail Hiking Trail or Mountain Bike Trail) (DEast trail to views of Lake-Shore Drive + (2) Bottom of Milne Road.

-Shore Drive +

-2) Bottom of Milne Road.

 Are there any additional comments or suggestions for the re-development of the trails in this park?